-"1.
-Directors must step down from the Board when their mandates have expired or when so decided by the General Meeting of Shareholders making use of the powers vested in it by law and by the Articles of Incorporation.

-2. The directors must tender their resignation to the Board of Directors and officially resign at the Board's request in the following cases:

-a.
-In the case of executive directors, when they no longer occupy the positions or perform the functions by virtue of which they were appointed.

-b.
-In the case of proprietary directors, when the shareholder whose interests they represent disposes of its entire holding in FCC or reduces it to such a level that its number of proprietary directors must be reduced.
+- "1.
+Directors must step down from the Board when their mandates have expired or when so decided by the General Meeting of Shareholders making use of the powers vested in it by law and by the Articles of Incorporation. - 2.
+The directors must tender their resignation to the Board of Directors and officially resign at the Board's request in the following cases: - a.
+In the case of executive directors, when they no longer occupy the positions or perform the functions by virtue of which they were appointed. - b.
+In the case of proprietary directors, when the shareholder whose interests they represent disposes of its entire holding in FCC or reduces it to such a level that its number of proprietary directors must be reduced. - c.

-c.
 When they fall under a situation of incompatibility or legal disqualification.

 d.
-When the Board, by a two-thirds majority, asks the director to resign:

-- if he or she receives a severe reprimand from the Board due to breach of his or her duties as director, based on a proposal or report by the Nomination and Remuneration Committee, or
+When the Board, by a two-thirds majority, asks the director to resign: - if he or she receives a severe reprimand from the Board due to breach of his or her duties as director, based on a proposal or report by the Appointments and Remuneration Committee or - when his or her permanence on the Board may jeopardise the Company's credibility and reputation.

 - when his or her permanence on the Board may jeopardise the Company's credibility and reputation, and directors must inform the Board of any criminal charges against them and any subsequent events during trials.
-In any event, if any director is tried for any of the corporate crimes described in Article 124 of the Public Limited Companies Act, the Board will examine the case as soon as possible and, based on the specific circumstances, will decide whether or not the director must resign, and it must give a justification in the Annual Corporate Governance Report."
+In any event, if any director is tried for any of the corporate crimes described in Article 213 of the Capital Companies Act, the Board will examine the case as soon as possible and, based on the specific circumstances, will decide whether or not the director must resign, and it must give a justification in the Annual Corporate Governance Report."

+specific circumstances, will decide whether or not the director must resign, and it must give a justification in the Annual Corporate Governance Report."
 B.1.21.
-Explain whether the functions of the company's top executive fall on the board Chairman.
-If so, indicate the measures taken to limit the risk of a single person accumulating power:

-Risk-limiting measures

-The FCC, S.A.
-Rules of the Board of Directors controls these risks by vesting the powers set out in the following section in an independent director.

-At its 3 February 2009 meeting, FCC's Board of Directors appointed Max Mazin Brodovka as the independent director to undertake the functions envisaged in the last paragraph of Article 34 of the Rules of the Board of Directors.

-State whether the company has established rules to empower an independent director to request a board meetings or the inclusion of new business on the agenda; to coordinate and give voice to the concerns of external directors; and to lead the board's evaluation; detail any such rules:

-Explanation of the rules

-Article 34.3 of the Rules of the Board establishes the following:

-"When a company's Chairman is also its Managing Director or chief executive, an independent director should be empowered by the Board to request the calling of board meetings or the inclusion of new business on the agenda, to coordinate and give voice to the concerns of external directors, and to lead the board's evaluation of the Chairman".
+Explain whether the functions of the Company's top executive fall on the Board Chairman.
+If so, indicate the measures taken to limit the risk of a single person accumulating power: YES X NO Risk-limiting measures The FCC, S.A.
+Rules of the Board of Directors control these risks by vesting the powers set out in the following section in an independent director.
+At the meeting held on 27 January 2010, FCC's Board of Directors appointed Mr. Gonzalo Anes and Álvarez de Castrillón as the independent director to undertake the functions envisaged in the last paragraph of Article 34 of the Rules of the Board of Directors.
+State whether the Company has established rules to empower an independent director to request a Board meetings or the inclusion of new business on the agenda; to coordinate and give voice to the concerns of external directors; and to lead the Board's evaluation; detail any such rules: YES X NO Explanation of the rules Article 34.3 of the Rules of the Board establishes the following: "When a Company's Chairman is also its Managing Director or chief executive, an independent director should be empowered by the Board to request the calling of Board meetings or the inclusion of new business on the agenda, to coordinate and give voice to the concerns of external directors, and to lead the Board's evaluation of the Chairman".
 B.1.22.
 Is a supermajority, other than the legal majority, required in some decisions?
+YES NO X

-Explain how resolutions are adopted by the board of directors, stating at least the quorum and type of majority required to adopt resolutions:
+Explain how resolutions are adopted by the Board of Directors, stating at least the quorum and type of majority required to adopt resolutions: